coffeemug/ts-alias/README.md

 Everything is typechecked.
 When you type `await client.call("sq...` on the client, you get autocompletion with all available rpc calls, and the client knows the expected argument type and the return type.
 Attempting to make a non-existing rpc call, passing an argument of the wrong type, or expecting the wrong return type will not type check.

-This makes programming client-server communication on typescript feel as easy and solid as a functional call.
+This makes programming client-server communication in typescript feel as easy and solid as a functional call.
 It's a delightful way to program.

 # Installation and setup details